yourpurebredpuppy logo

 • If the motivation is strong enough – say, another dog running past, or a squirrel or cat, even thunder or fireworks – some dogs will dash right across the electrical wire and take the shock, just to get out.

 • With nothing to block their view, dogs "confined" by an invisible fence often bark more.
 They may also charge toward anything they can see, including your neighbors minding their own business in their own yard.
-If they get too close to the line, the dog may even mis-associate the resulting shock with the neighbor and develop a phobic fear or aggression toward that person.
+If the charging dog gets too close to the line, the resulting shock may be mis-associated with your neighbor and now the dog may develop a phobic fear or aggression toward that person.

 • Your dog is completely open to attack by loose dogs passing by.
 This is especially scary if your own dog is small.
 This threat alone is enough for me to turn thumbs-down on invisible fencing.
 A major purpose for fencing is to protect your own dog.